Rosen's no-go theorem for regular categories: Analytic and synthetic

 Clearly, the existence of a function $f$ such that $f\circ k=h$ (so, the existence of a morphism in $\An$) ensures $\var[k]{A}{Y}\preceq \var[h]{A}{X}$, so the existence of a morphism in $\rAn$, but this is by no means necessary.
-Instead, the existence of an implication $(\firstblank \approx_k\secondblank)\subseteq (\firstblank \approx_h\secondblank)$ entails that there exists a \emph{relation} $h : X\pto Y$ closing diagram \eqref{analy_are_fun} (and this justifies the name `relational' analytica).
-We Do not concentrate out attention of $\rAn$ for the moment, but we will expand on its structure at the end of the paper. \end{remark} Considering less morphisms, on the other hand, makes the task of assessing global properties about the categories in play.
+Instead, the existence of an implication $(\firstblank \approx_k\firstblank)\subseteq (\firstblank \approx_h\firstblank)$ entails that there exists a \emph{relation} $h : X\pto Y$ closing diagram \eqref{analy_are_fun} (and this justifies the name `relational' analytica).
+We do not concentrate our attention of $\rAn$ for the moment, but we will expand on its structure at the end of the paper. \end{remark} On the other hand, considering fewer morphisms makes assessing global properties about the categories an easier task.

-Rosen then proceeds to consider categories of \emph{synthetica}, aiming at modeling variability by indexing a syntheticum over some poset $P$; such a structure can be easily understood as a `comma construction' (cf. \cite[1.6.1]{Bor1}).
+Rosen then proceeds to consider categories of \emph{synthetica}, aiming at modelling variability by indexing a syntheticum over some poset $P$; such a structure can be easily understood as a `comma construction' (cf. \cite[1.6.1]{Bor1}).
 If $A$ is a set, $\Pos$ is the category of partially ordered sets, and $1$ is the terminal category, we define: \begin{definition}[Synthetic] The category $\cate{Syn}_A$ of $A$-synthetic models is the comma category in the diagram